alecmagnani/CollegeCooking/README.md

   1. GUI or better usability from command line

   2. Running list of ingredients available so the program can search what the user already has and return a shopping list of missing ingredients

-  3. More recipes at a time (currently 10 since the search returns 10 per page)